About the Equivalence Committee

 Join the Equivalence Committee - become a CESR Evaluator

-The next CESR Evaluator training day will be held at the College on the 28th of March 2019.
-In order to be a CESR evaluator, you must fulfil the following criteria:
+In order to be a CESR evaluator, you must fulfill the following criteria:

 - Be a Member, Fellow, or Specialist Associate of the College and in good standing